- Case Study

 The aim of the present case study is to show

 the clinical variablity of Apert syndrome (spectrum of the phenotype),

 characteristics of surgery and interdisciplinary treatment approach.

-Interdisciplinary treatment concept for patients with Apert syndrome at the University Hospital of Münster (individual adaptions allowed).
+Table 1 gives an overview of the general treatment concept for patients with Apert syndrome at the University Hospital of Münster, which allows for individual adaptions.

 This paper refers to treatment stages 3 to 5 given in Table 1.

 Children and adolescents who were born in 1985 or later, who were diagnosed with Apert syndrome, and who sought consultation or treatment at the Department of Orthodontics or Craniomaxillofacial Surgery at the Dental School of the University Hospital of Münster (n = 22; 9 male, 13 female) were screened.

 Exemplarily, three of these patients (2 male, 1 female), seeking interdisciplinary (both orthodontic and surgical treatment) were chosen because their malocclusions were representative of the whole clinical spectrum of Apert syndrome and their treatment at stages 3–5 (Table 1) thus covered the whole therapeutic spectrum, ranging from orthodontic treatment and genioplasty only to two-jaw surgery with distraction (Table 2).
 Orthodontic treatment of these patients was performed by one experienced orthodontist (AH); orthognathic surgery was executed by one experienced surgeon (UJ), who diagnosed the syndrome according to the criteria listed in Online Mendelian Inheritance in Man .

 History (treatment stages 1 and 2 according to Table 1):